FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 may have multiple instances of a protocol.
 For example, a session may use primary and secondary transports.

+Each of these child elements may have effective dates and times (`activationTime`, `deactivationTime`) for auditing, analysis and other purposes.
+It allows to correlate an interface version to a message that was captured on a certain date.
+The attribute `deprecated` may be used to inform users that a service offering may be removed or replaced in the future.

 Any message-oriented protocol may have an `orchestration` attribute that consists of a URI.
 It is a link to an Orchestra file that describes message structures and workflow.
 A URI may link to a web resource or a